 - Smoking on vehicle decks, as well as in cabins and passenger lounges is forbidden.

 - Wait for the onboard announcement before returning to your vehicle.

 - In order to avoid air pollution, don't start the engine until instructed.

-- The vessel was launched on March 31, 2006, and acquired in October.
+The vessel was launched on March 31, 2006, and acquired in October.
 The inaugural cruise was on November 2, 2006.
-Initial ship operator was Transmanche Ferries - French shipping company (subsidiary of Louis Dreyfus Group) specializing exclusively in English Channel crossings (Newhaven-Dieppe).
-In 2014, Transmanche Ferries merged with another Louis Dreyfus Group brand (LD Lines) and subsiquently with DFDS Seaways.
+Initial ship operator was Transmanche Ferries - French shipping company (a subsidiary of Louis Dreyfus Group) specializing exclusively in English Channel crossings (Newhaven-Dieppe).
+In 2014, Transmanche Ferries merged with another Louis Dreyfus Group brand (LD Lines) and subsequently with DFDS Seaways.

-- In 2014-2015, the ferry was deployed on the Portsmouth-Le Havre route, replacing Norman Voyager (now Etretat).
+In 2014-2015, the ferry was deployed on the Portsmouth-Le Havre route, replacing Norman Voyager (now Stena Livia).